Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Convert between oilfield and SI units' and lists supported unit categories.
-It distinguishes itself from sibling calculation tools by focusing solely on unit conversion.
+The description clearly states 'Convert between oilfield and SI units' with a specific verb and resource.
+It lists supported unit categories (volume, rate, pressure, etc.) and many specific units, making the purpose unambiguous.
+It distinguishes itself from sibling tools like list_oilfield_units (which only lists units) and various calculation tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.